Waldron College of Health and Human Services

 The advising system is made up of key personnel including:

-The Waldron College Advising Center is staffed by an Advising Coordinator, an Assistant Advising Coordinator, and graduate students completing degree programs at Radford University.
+The Waldron College Advising Center is staffed by a Director of Advising, an Assistant Director of Advising, and graduate students completing degree programs at Radford University.
 Graduate advisors are hired for a year-long employment in the Center and must go through an extensive training program prior to beginning their advising responsibilities.
 Advisors in the Advising Center are available to assist any student.
 The Center is located in 351 Waldron Hall.
 Hours are 8 a.m. until 5 p.m., Monday through Friday.
 The Advising Center may be reached at 540-831-7699 or by e-mail at email@example.com or firstname.lastname@example.org.
+Advising appointments are made online during our busiest months (October, November, February and March) through Starfish software (available on your MyRU Portal).

-Advising Coordinator (Loretta Estes) and Assistant Advising Coordinator (Tabitha Greear) are available to work with students and serves as secondary academic advisor for students in the Waldron College.
+Director of Advising (Loretta Estes) and Assistant Director of Advising (Tabitha Greear) are available to work with students and serve as secondary academic advisors for students in the Waldron College.
 They hold group advising sessions; talk with students about completing a program of study in a timely manner, improving grade point averages, study skills, time management; and complete graduation checkout.

 The Waldron College consists of three different undergraduate majors: